edisile/soundtime/README.md

 ### API Gateway

 The API is deployed in two stages: the edge-distributed, cache-enabled `production` stage reachable at `api.soundti.me` and the `beta` stage used during development and testing.
-The API for the Soundtime service is composed of just three resources, namely `/getUploadUrl`, ` /getTrackInfo` and `/getDownloadUrl `.
+The API for the Soundtime service is composed of just three resources, namely `/getUploadUrl`, ` /getTrackInfo` and `/getDownloadUrl `; the names of these resources as well as the route they can be reached at is editable in the `app/config/api.constant.js` file.

 ##### getUploadUrl